danielfett/draft-dpop/main.md

 !---
 Figure: Decoded Content of the `DPoP` Proof JWT in (#protected-resource-request) {#dpop-proof-pr}

-Upon receipt of a request for a URI of a protected resource within the protection space requiring DPoP authentication, if the request does not include valid credentials or does not contain an access token sufficient for access to the protected resource, the server replies with a challenge using the 401 (Unauthorized) status code ([@!RFC7235], Section 3.1) and the `WWW-Authenticate` header field ([@!RFC7235], Section 4.1).
+Upon receipt of a request to a protected resource within the protection space requiring DPoP authentication, if the request does not include valid credentials or does not contain an access token sufficient for access, the server can respond with a challenge to the client to provide DPoP authentication information.
+Such a challenge is made using the 401 (Unauthorized) response status code ([@!RFC7235], Section 3.1) and the `WWW-Authenticate` header field ([@!RFC7235], Section 4.1).
 The server MAY include the `WWW-Authenticate` header in response to other conditions as well.